 Bootlace Private Forest Reserve Walk:

-A private walk of 2 km through a highly biodiverse pristine and covenanted forest.
+A private, easy walk of 2 km through a highly biodiverse pristine and covenanted forest.

 Several threatened species - plant and bird - live or have been recorded here.